Why become a club member?

 How do I become a member of the AVA?

 Membership in the AVA is separate, and not required to walk any of our club’s or any other clubs’ walks, but is encouraged.
-By doing so, you receive The American Wanderer, published every other month, full of information about walks and events across the country and about Special Programs for walking.
+By doing so, you receive The American Wanderer, published every quarter, full of information about walks and events across the country and about Special Programs for walking.
 AVA Associate Membership also supports the national organization and its administrative functions.

 What are Special Programs?